portainer/portainer-docs/admin/settings/credentials/README.md

 In this section you can create and manage credentials that are shared at admin level.&#x20;

-{% hint style="info" %}
-The Shared credentials feature is only available in Portainer Business Edition.
-{% endhint %}

 <figure><img src="../../../.gitbook/assets/2.44-new-shared-creds.png" alt=""><figcaption></figcaption></figure>

 To add a new set of credentials, click the **Add credentials** button.